MotusWTS/motus/README.md

 If you get errors "cannot remove prior installation of package ..." (e.g. dplyr) while trying to install motus, this could be due to having multiple R sessions active.
 You can try the following:

-1. find out your R package library location: `Sys.getenv("R_LIBS_USER")`
+1. find out your R package library location: `Sys.getenv("R_LIBS_USER")` or `.libPaths()`
 2. close any session of R and/or R Studio
 3. in the library folder, manually delete the package that failed to remove (e.g. dplyr)
 4. restart R and manually install the package again e.g. `install.packages("dplyr")`

 Another possible cause of this problem relates to file permissions in your library folders (e.g. libraries installed in c:\program files\R\R-3.x.x\library\).
-To confirm this, you can try running R "as administrator" (right-clicking the R icon), or in SUDO mode (Linux) and trying installation again.
-If this is your problem, you should set your libraries in a new folder where your normal user has full access:
+To confirm this, you can try running R "as administrator" (right-clicking the R icon), or use `SUDO R`  (Linux/Ubuntu) and trying installation again.
+If this resolved your problem, you should consider setting your libraries in a new folder where your logged in user has full access:

 ```R
 # confirm the libPaths location(s)